belgattitude/soluble-japha/doc/install_server.md

 ### Option 1: PHP-Java-bridge standalone server *(development or small apps)*

-For development (*nix systems) or small apps, you can use the [pjbserver-tools](https://github.com/belgattitude/pjbserver-tools) package.
+For development (*nix systems), unit-tests or small apps, you can use the [pjbserver-tools](https://github.com/belgattitude/pjbserver-tools) package.

 It can be installed in minutes and provides scripts to start and stop a standalone PHP-Java-bridge server.